-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the Port of Los Angeles as of June 30, 2002 and 2001, and the changes in its financial position and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the Port of Los Angeles as of June 30, 2003 and 2002, and the changes in its financial position and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued a report dated August 30, 2002 on our consideration of Port of Los Angeles' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
+In accordance with Government Auditing Standards, we have also issued a report dated September 16, 2003 on our consideration of the Port of the Los Angeles' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audits.

-The management's discussion and analysis on pages 7 to 18 and the pension supplementary information on page 51 are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
+The management's discussion and analysis on pages 7 to 17 and the pension supplementary information on page 52 are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
+We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.